deepfence/golang_deepfence_sdk/client/docs/ModelScanResultsReq.md

 NewModelScanResultsReqWithDefaults instantiates a new ModelScanResultsReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetFieldsFilter

+`func (o *ModelScanResultsReq) GetFieldsFilter() ReportersFieldsFilters`

+GetFieldsFilter returns the FieldsFilter field if non-nil, zero value otherwise.

+### GetFieldsFilterOk

+`func (o *ModelScanResultsReq) GetFieldsFilterOk() (*ReportersFieldsFilters, bool)`

+GetFieldsFilterOk returns a tuple with the FieldsFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFieldsFilter

+`func (o *ModelScanResultsReq) SetFieldsFilter(v ReportersFieldsFilters)`

+SetFieldsFilter sets FieldsFilter field to given value.

 ### GetScanId